 Another great way to improve your credit score, especially if it's been damaged or you're just starting out, is to get a secured credit card.
-Making timely payments on a credit for a long period of time is one of the best ways to control what goes into a credit score.
-Eliminating existing debt, taking on new kinds of debt that you know you can afford, and keeping credit accounts open for as long as possible will all help to raise your score.
+Making timely payments on any kind of credit over time is one of the best ways to boost your credit score.
+Paying down existing debt, taking on new kinds of debt that you know you can afford, and keeping credit accounts open for as long as possible will all help increase your score.

 What Can Hurt My Credit Score?

-Keeping track of the negative aspects of what goes into a credit score is also very important.
-The biggest factor that will damage a credit score is missing payments.
+The biggest factor that will damage your credit score is missing payments.
 Every time you miss a payment, your score will go down.
-The more payments you miss, the more money you owe, the farther your score will drop.
+The more missed payments you have, the more your score will drop.

-Credit checks will also drop your score by a small amount.
-Credit checks occur when you are trying to open a new line of credit, take out a loan, or are appealing to a landlord.
-Opening new lines of credit can also bring your score down, so try to stick with an existing account for as long as you can.
-If you're not sure why your credit score has gone down, getting a credit report will help you see what goes into a credit score.
+Hard credit inquires will also decrease your score a little.
+Lenders perform a hard credit inquiry when you try to open a new line of credit, take out a loan, or submit a rental application.
+Opening new accounts can also bring your score down, so try to stick with your existing accounts for as long as you can.
+If you're not sure why your credit score has decreased, getting your free credit report may provide important clues.